typewriter-editor/json-patch/README.md

 the server from the client, and the revisions of each added value on the server so that one may get all changes since the last revision was synced.
 The metadata will be minuscule on the client, and small-ish on the server.
 The metadata must be stored with the rest of the object to work.
 This is a tool to help with the harder part of LWW syncing.

+Syncable will auto-create objects in paths that need them.
+This helps with preventing data from being overwritten during merging that shouldn't be.

 It should work with offline, though clients will "win" when they come back online, even after days/weeks being offline.
 If offline is not desired, send the complete data from the server down when first connecting and then receive changes.